deislabs/hippo-docs/README.md

-# Web Assembly Website
+# Hippo Website

-This repository generates the website at https://docs.deislabs.io/webassembly/.
+This repository generates the website at https://docs.deislabs.io/hippo/.

 # Preview the Site